12/24- Skier triggered avalanche on Python Buttress: NW aspect, 2700′, 35° slope, 60 feet wide, ran 200-300 feet. ASu-D1.5-R1-O

 HN24W= total water received last 24 hours in inches

 Use caution today.
-Our area has received a lot of snow in the last three days.
+Our area has received a lot of snow in the last three days and winds have become strong out of the NE with gusts to 50 on Thompson Pass.
 The storm started with cold temperatures and very dry snow.
 As the storm has progressed, temperatures have been slowly warming and the snow is becoming heavier, making it upside down.
 In places, the snow is sitting on a persistent wind slab.
 In others, it is sitting on a faceted rain crust.
 There is a lot of variability out there but the outcome is the same for the short term: Avalanches.
 The new snow will need time to adjust.
 There is a lot of snow in the long term forecast – use caution as hazard could become more significant before it gets better.

 There have been limited observations from interior locations due to low snow at lower elevations.
 Use caution if you travel in these areas.